Q.1. Suggest separation technique(s) one would need to employ to separate the following mixtures.

 (d) Kerosene oil, water and salt

 (d) Separating funnel is used to separate kerosene oil from water and salt.
-Salt solution is evaporated or distilled to get salt back.
+The salt solution is evaporated or distilled to get salt back.
 On distillation, water will be formed on condensation and salt will be left behind.

 Q.2.
 Which of the tubes in figures (a) and (b) will be more effective as a condenser in the distillation apparatus?

-Q.3 .
-Salt can be recovered from salt solution by evaporation.
+Q.3.
+Salt can be recovered from a salt solution by evaporation.
 Suggest some other technique for the same.

 Ans.
 Crystallization is a better technique because it will remove soluble impurities also.

 Q.4.
-The ‘sea-water’ can be classified as a homogeneous as well as heterogeneous mixture.
+The ‘sea-water’ can be classified as a homogeneous as well as a heterogeneous mixture.
 Comment.